Vyral/charletta-wilson/_posts/2020-07-21-burnout-and-fatigue-the-other-pandemic.md

 excerpt: Leaders can’t care for their circle unless they care for themselves first.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Charletta+Wilson/Burnout+and+Fatigue-+The+Other+Pandemic.mp4
-pullquote: >-
-  In a pre-COVID survey conducted by Gallup, two-thirds of participants reported feeling burnout caused by work.
+pullquote: The heavy toll of burnout is...the stress that can exacerbate other diseases.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false